timbledum/budgeting-webbook/docs/introduction-to-excel.md

 One key concept in Excel is that the presentation of what is in the cells can be customised.
 What you see in the cell may not accurately represent the data contained.

 This is both dangerous and useful.
 Dangerous, because what looks like a number might actually be stored as text, and it is impossible to easy see what is a formula and what is a value.
 Also, a number might only show a certain level of precision: `0.52`, for example, might display as `1`.
-Useful, because it enables use to use math in cells with only the results displayed, and it enables us to store dates as numbers, which allows all kinds of useful operations on them.
+Useful, because it enables use to use math in cells with only the results displayed, and it enables us to store dates as numbers, which allows all kinds of useful operations.

 To easy see the underlying details, use the key-board shortcut ``ctrl+` `` to toggle into *view values* mode.